CoreyGriffin/payment-dashboard/README.md

   - Babel
   - SASS
   - Autoprefixer
-### pretty much equivalent to the continental breakdast at the Holiday Inn Express..(the real one.. not the one in the fancy pictures)
+### pretty much equivalent to the continental breakfast at the Holiday Inn Express..(the real one.. not the one in the fancy pictures)
 ![ScreenShot](https://i0.bookcdn.com/data/Photos/Big/64/6449/6449405/Holiday-Inn-Express-Cleveland-Vermilion-photos-Restaurant.JPEG)